codebase-frontend-library/codebase-4/src/docs/8-alpinejs-components/alpinejs-modals.md

 </div>
 ```

-(Best practice is to include a “Close” button, but in this example I want you to try the click-away function.)

-The backdrop element is only there for the purpose of adding a “click-away” to dismiss functionality.
-Think of the backdrop as a massive, full-screen button behind the modal panel, that a visitor can click on to dismiss the modal.

-By default, the `.backdrop` has no background color assigned (it is invisible).
-But you can add the modifier `.backdrop-shaded` to get the semi-transparent blurred back backdrop that most of these examples are demonstrating, or you can add `.backdrop-black` for a fully black backdrop, as you can see in the “lightbox” examples.

-<p class="panel-responsive bl-heavy b-color-primary bg-color-primary-alt">The CSS classes <code>.scroll-lock</code> and <code>.scroll-unlock</code> have to do with a small JavaScript that adds or removes a CSS scroll lock to the <code>&lt;body&gt;</code> body tag – see <a class="t-color-text-alt" href="#scroll-lock">scroll-lock</a> below.</p>

 <div x-data="{modal: false}">
   <button class="btn btn-primary mb-3 scroll-lock" @click="modal = !modal" :aria-expanded="modal ? 'true' : 'false'">Modal example 1b</button> – with “click away”
   <div class="modal-wrapper" :class="{ 'active': modal }">